ulyssa/iamb.chat/src/install.md

 ### openSUSE Tumbleweed

-On openSUSE Tumbleweed a [package][openSUSE] is available from openSUSE Build Service (OBS).
-You can install it using OBS Package Installer:
+On openSUSE Tumbleweed a [package][openSUSE] is available from the official repositories.
+To install it simply run:

 ```
-opi iamb
+zypper install iamb
 ```

 ### Snap